Solved! How Long Does a Christmas Tree Last?

-- Monitor the water level in daily and add more as needed to keep the bottom two inches of trunk submerged.
-Watering requirements are usually the highest during the first week the tree is up and decline in subsequent weeks.
+- Learning how to water a Christmas tree properly is mostly just making sure the reservoir in the tree stand doesn’t run dry.
+Monitor the reservoir’s water level daily, and add more water as needed to keep the bottom 2 inches of trunk submerged.
+Christmas tree water requirements are usually the highest during the first week the tree is up, and decline in subsequent weeks.

-… pick fir or cypress over spruce or pine.
+Opt for fir or cypress species over spruce or pine.

-How long a Christmas tree last will vary depending on the specific evergreen conifer species.
-Most often, Christmas trees available at tree farms or local home and garden centers belong to fir, cypress, pine, and spruce.
-Fir and cypress tend to keep most of their needles for four or five weeks, respectively, whereas pine and spruce are more likely to lose a high volume of needles within two or three weeks, respectively.
+How long a real Christmas tree lasts varies depending on the specific tree’s evergreen conifer species.
+Most Christmas trees available at tree farms or local home and garden centers are fir, cypress, pine, or spruce.
+Fir and cypress tend to keep most of their needles for 4 or 5 weeks, respectively, whereas pine and spruce are more likely to lose a high volume of needles within 2 or 3 weeks, respectively.

 Before buying the tree you have your eye on, take it by the trunk and give it a shake to observe the volume and color of the needles that fall off.
 Only a few brown needles should come off if the tree is fresh; numerous fallen green needles are a telltale sign that the tree has already gone dry.

-… unseal the tree trunk before putting it in water.
+Unseal the tree’s trunk before submerging it in water.

-If your tree was cut more than six to eight hours ago (ask the attendant at the point of purchased exactly when it was cut), a layer of resin will have formed over the cells of the wood at the base of the trunk, sealing it and preventing water uptake.
+If your tree was cut more than 6 to 8 hours ago (ask the attendant at the point of purchase exactly when it was cut), a layer of resin will have formed over the cells of the wood at the base of the trunk, sealing it and preventing water uptake.
 To re-open the cells so that the tree can absorb water, use a saw to cut a half inch of wood off of the base of the tree trunk before you place it in your tree stand.

 Over the years, homeowners have laced the water in their tree stands with everything from floral preservatives to powdered bleach and crushed aspirin to keep their trees fresh.
 But there is no evidence that such additives prolong tree life; in fact, they can actually inhibit water retention and cause the tree to dry out faster.
-Only plain tap water is needed to quench your tree’s thirst.
+There’s no need to make sugar water for a Christmas tree, either—plain tap water is all that’s needed to quench your tree’s thirst.

-To preserve moist needles and that vivid green hue, position your tree indoors at a temperature of ideally no more than 70 degrees Fahrenheit and away from direct sunlight.
-Similarly, avoid placing the tree near a fireplace, radiator, or space heater, as the heat from these sources can prematurely dry and brown your tree.
+To preserve moist needles and the tree’s vivid green hue, situate the tannenbaum indoors, ideally in a room that’s no more than 70 degrees Fahrenheit.
+The tree should be out of direct sunlight, and kept far from away from a fireplace, radiator, or space heater.
+The heat from these sources can prematurely dry and brown your tree.

 Forgetting to regularly monitor and refill water in the tree stand or misjudging the current water level and not adding enough can result in premature drying.
-A moisture level monitor (e.g., Evergreen Elf, $22.99 on Amazon) mounted to the base of the tree stand can automatically sense the water level in the stand and light up or beep when the level is low to signal that it’s time to re-water.
+Moisture level monitors like the Evergreen Elf, which mount to the tree stand, can automatically detect the water level in the stand.
+It will light up or send audio signals when the water level is low and let you know it’s time to re-water.